Borderline

 Buildner

-In creating the placement and the layout of the program careful consideration has been taken to the existing trees and vegetation, prevailing winds, sun conditions, exposure of and concealment of views, the relation to the lake as well as to possible future climate related risks.
+In organizing the project, careful consideration has been given to existing trees and vegetation, prevailing winds, sunlight conditions, exposure and concealment of views, the relationship to the nearby lake, as well as potential future climate-related risks.

-The project is built on familiar building techniques, repurposing of existing resources and readily available, local materials to secure a manageable project economy.
-It takes its point of departure in the Latvian vernacular of wooden buildings covered with thatch roof as well as in a careful inventory and dismantling of the existing buildings in order to reuse as much material as possible, primarily construction wood in sufficiently good condition and stone.
-Material that is in good condition but not used in the construction of the new buildings is stored in the attic of the storage buildings and can later be used for future construction projects or as an integral part of the artists’ work in the studio.
+The project is based on well-known building techniques, reuse of existing resources, and easily accessible, local materials to ensure manageable project economics.
+It draws from Latvian building tradition with wooden structures covered by thatched roofs, as well as a careful inventory and deconstruction of the existing buildings to reuse as much material as possible, primarily building timber in good enough condition and stone.
+Materials that are in good condition but not used in the construction of the new buildings are stored in the attic of the storage building and can later be used for future construction projects or as an integrated part of the artists’ work in the studio.